Chōgattai Majutsu Robo Ginguiser: Ginguiser

 Ginguiser is a mecha composed of three smaller mecha (Grand Fighter, Spin Lancer, and Bull Gaiter) and an aerial fighter (Arrow Wing), all of which are themed after playing cards.
 Once combined Ginguiser is equipped with a circular saw on the right wrist called the Magic Buzz and a sword in its left hand called the Magic Saber.
 For a finishing move it can execute a ram attack called the Paranormal Smash.

 Grand fighter

-Height 50 meters, weight 500 tons.
-Can transform into a truck with an attached trailer.
+Grand fighter has a height of 50 meters, and weight of 500 tons.
+It can transform into a truck with an attached trailer.